Paul Bonin: As a musician (1986–2010)

+Later career (2010–present)

-He has continued to play live and record since then and is now preparing his new bands, The Chosen Few, and The Wildfires for action.
+He has continued to play live and record since then; as of 2010, he was preparing his new bands, The Chosen Few, and The Wildfires for action.

 The Wildfires released their debut album One on Amazing Records (Europe) at the end of 2013, produced by David Young.
 They are currently residing in Berlin and touring throughout Europe.

 Bonin's career branched out into the field of acting in May 2016 when he took on the role of 'Wally' in Volker Schlöndorff's filming of Return to Montauk.
 The film was released in May 2017.

 Bonin's mastery of the German language also became evident with the publication of his English translation of the autobiography of Edgar Froese which was published in September 2017.